stormpath/stormpath-documentation/source/reference.rst

     * - ``verificationStatus``
       - String (enum)
       - ``VERIFIED``, ``UNVERIFIED``
       - Indicates whether this Phone's number has been verified.
+Will chance to ``VERIFIED`` upon the first successful SMS challenge.
+Can be changed manually with a ``POST``.

     * - ``status``
       - String (enum)